forquare/hashbang0.com/content/post/2009-01-04-static-ip-on-opensolaris.md

 svcadm enable network/physical:default

-The add just the ip address of your default router to /etc/defaultrouter
+The add just the IP address of your default router to /etc/defaultrouter

 svcadm restart network/routing-setup